miura/NEUBIAS_AnalystSchool2018/NEUBIAS Bioimage Analyst School 2018.md

 Participants are expected to be bioimage analysts, analyzing biological image data on daily basis.

-Participant must be fluent in at least one programming language .
+We expect a fluency in at least one programming language.
 We do not teach coding, but intensively do coding using several different languages.
 Skills / flexibility to follow such sessions are a prerequisite.

-Participants bring their own laptop.
+Please bring your own laptop!
+We do not provide machines.

 There will be no helpers during all sessions.
-Participants are asked to help each other.
+We rather promote attending bioimage analysts to to help each other, also for the networking

 During registration, the applicant is asked to submit at least one bioimage analysis workflow that one has authored / worked on (starting with a specific biological question, describe the workflow in a short paragraph and the type of results: numbers, plots and/or visualization - does not have to be a published paper).
 Among these applicants, some are selected for presentation as "Workflow Deconstruction" session and lead the session.